ncatlab/nlab-content/pages/4272.md

 ## Idea ##
-Fell's theorem is about a property of vector [[states]] of a [[C-star algebra]], it says that if the kernels of two representations of the algebra coincide, then the vector [[states]] are mutually weak-* dense.
+Fell's theorem is about a property of vector [[state on a star-algebra|states]] of a [[C-star algebra]], it says that if the kernels of two representations of the algebra coincide, then the vector [[states]] are mutually weak-* dense.
 This has a profound consequence for the [[AQFT]] interpretation: A state represents the physical state of a physical system.
 Since one can always only perform a finite number of measurements, with a finite precision, it is only possible to determine a weak-* neigborhood of a given state.
 This means that it is not possible - not even in principle - to distinguish representations with coinciding kernels by measurements.

 For this reason representations with coinciding kernels are sometimes called **physically equivalent** in the [[AQFT]] literature.